If you could start your career over again, what direction would you take?

 How to Answer

 A hiring manager will be able to tell a lot about your personality by learning about your other career interests.
-This is not a way of showing that you are dissatisfied in what you do but rather a way to showcase your many passions.
 If you could do anything over, what would you do, and why?

-"I certainly do not regret the direction I have taken my career; however, if I had to completely start over in a new direction I would likely pursue a degree in creative writing and become a writer.
-Both of my parents were writers and they seemed to have a very fulfilling career.
+"I certainly do not regret the direction I have taken my career; however, if I had to completely start over in a new direction I would likely pursue a degree in Mechanical Engineering and become an Engineer.
+Both of my parents were Engineers and they seemed to have a very fulfilling career.
 I always enjoyed hearing about their days when I was growing up.
 I enjoy analytics and research which I tend to do a lot of in my role as an educator."

 "I am very satisfied with the direction my career has taken.
 If I could change anything I would perhaps have furthered my education to include a Masters' degree.
 I would want to research about adaptable technology for students for my thesis.
 I would still like to pursue this someday."

 It's always a great idea to have questions ready for the interviewer.
-Review the company website and other online resources to ensure the questions you are asking are not mundane, or redundant.
+Review the company website and their social media platforms to ensure that the questions you are asking are not mundane, or redundant.
 The last thing an interviewer wants to hear is a list of questions you could have found the answers to from a simple Google search.
-It's also a good idea to write your questions down and review them before the interview.
+It's a good idea to write these questions down.

 - Is this a replacement search or a newly created role?